NVIDIA/spark-rapids/docs/supported_ops.md

 <td><b>NS</b></td>
 </tr>
 <tr>
-<td>ArrowEvalPythonExec</td>
-<td>Input</td>
+<td rowspan="1">ArrowEvalPythonExec</td>
-<td>The backend of the Scalar Pandas UDFs.
+<td rowspan="1">The backend of the Scalar Pandas UDFs.
 Accelerates the data transfer between the Java process and the Python process.
 It also supports scheduling GPU resources for the Python process when enabled</td>
+<td>Input</td>
 <td>None</td>
 <td>S</td>
 <td>S</td>